duanyiqun/DiffusionDepth/README.md

 #### Notes

-Thanks [nlspn](https://github.com/zzangjinsun/NLSPN_ECCV20) with there excellent work.
+Especially thanks to [nlspn](https://github.com/zzangjinsun/NLSPN_ECCV20) with there excellent work.
 This code base borrow borrow frameworks to accelerate implementation.